Revocable Beneficiary Vs Irrevocable Beneficiary

 Disadvantages of a Revocable Beneficiary:

 • Creditor Access: Your assets designated with a revocable beneficiary may be accessible to your creditors in the event of bankruptcy or legal judgments against you.
-This means that your intended beneficiaries might not receive the full amount.
+Put another way, your intended beneficiaries might not receive the full amount.

 • Estate Tax Implications: Assets with revocable beneficiaries are usually included in your estate and subject to estate taxes (if applicable).
 This can significantly reduce the amount your beneficiaries ultimately receive.